If you’ve spent any time in SEO, these are things you already know.

 If you’ve ever logged into Site Explorer and seen a massive, unwarranted jump in referring domains, it could indicate that your site has been attacked:

 Receiving thousands of spammy links in a short period will arouse Google’s suspicion, potentially resulting in a penalty.

 Even with a firm grasp of which links are “bad” and which are “good,” disavowing remains risky.
 A link that looks “bad” may still help your site.

 Google has continued to caution users about the use of the disavow tool:

 Despite this warning, the fear of a penalty has led many SEOs to prune links aggressively.

-Years ago, this overzealous approach was aided by a misinterpretation of advice form Cutts about the use of the disavow tool:
+Years ago, this overzealous approach was aided by a misinterpretation of advice from Cutts about the use of the disavow tool:

 While the takeaway should have been an endorsement of domain-level rather than URL-level disavowal (read past the highlighted portion above), the enduring sound bite for many was to “disavow with a machete, not a scalpel.”

 Cutts is also on record noting that an effort to “reavow” links takes more time and may weaken the signals sent by those links: